 Thousands of people in Texas buy, sell or refinance their home every year.
 A lot of these transactions consist of a simple line item for an appraisal.
 While there are an increasing number of automated home valuation methods that might appear to be more practical than an appraisal, nearly all lenders still call for a local expert because the stakes are so high.
 Is getting a mortgage the only reason to acquire an appraisal?
 Are there more cases when the services of a certified, independent real estate professional might be beneficial?
 Absolutely.

-Challenge your tax assessment
+Challenge your tax assessment in Randall County

-Get your appraisal from Anderson Appraisal, LLCOrder online
+Order an appraisal from Anderson Appraisal, LLCOrder online

-Accurate and fair estate liquidation
+Ascertain an accurate and fair valuation for estate liquidation